-- Located on a pretty gas-lit main street lined with brick sidewalks and flower filled brick median, and in the heart of the historic and shopping districts, walking distance to shops, restaurants, cafes, spas, art galleries, churches, museum, the large town library, ice skating pond, boat launch, town green activites, and the water of course!
+- Located on a pretty gas-lit main street lined with brick sidewalks and flower filled brick median, and in the heart of the historic and shopping districts, walking distance to shops, restaurants, cafes, spas, art galleries, churches, museum, the large town library, theater, boat launch, town green activites, and the water of course!

-- Part of an historic walking tour and scenic coastal bicycle loop (borrow our bikes or bring your own).
+- Part of an historic walking tour and scenic coastal bicycle loop.

-- Next door to an old fashioned soda fountain/ice cream parlor.
+- Next door to an old fashioned soda fountain/ice cream parlor, cafe and old apothecary.

 - One mile from beaches, lighthouses, waterfront dining, waterfront golf & mini-golf, and waterfront historic park.

-The Deacon Timothy Pratt Bed and Breakfast is Yankee Magazine's Editors Choice for 2006!
+The Deacon Timothy Pratt Bed and Breakfast is Yankee Magazine's Editors Choice for 2006 and 2012!

 Westchester Magazine June 2006